scode/op-export/README.md

 # op-export

 A tool to export items from 1password into a human and tool readable *unencrypted* format.
-Combine with [saltybox](https://github.com/scode/saltybox) to get offline encrypted backups.
+Combine with [saltybox](https://github.com/scode/saltybox) to get an offline encrypted backup of your vault.

 ## Installation